 - Vegetables (root vegetables such as carrots, or broccoli and spinach)

-Some examples of refined carbohydrates include:
+Some examples of refined type of carbohydrates include:

 - White stuff: white bread, white flour, cakes and pastries, white rice, white sugar